packwiz/packwiz/README.md

 ### packwiz-installer for pack installation
 [packwiz-installer](https://github.com/comp500/packwiz-installer) is a Java-based installer that allows for automatic installation and updates of packwiz packs!
 It can be used with MultiMC as a prelaunch task, or on servers as part of your start script, and supports side-only mods as well as optional mods with a fancy GUI.

-To distribute a packwiz modpack, you'll first want to set up a web hosting service (such as Netlify, Github Pages, GitLab Pages) so that your pack files are accessible from a HTTP/HTTPS link.
+To distribute a packwiz modpack, you'll first want to set up a web hosting service (such as Netlify, GitHub Pages, GitLab Pages) so that your pack files are accessible from a HTTP/HTTPS link.

 Then to distribute the modpack as a MultiMC instance, do the following: